serverless/serverless/docs/providers/aws/guide/serverless.yml.md

   runtime: nodejs6.10
   stage: dev # Set the default stage used.
 Default is dev
   region: us-east-1 # Overwrite the default region used.
 Default is us-east-1
+  stackName: custom-stack-name # Use a custom name for the CloudFormation stack
+  apiName: custom-api-name # Use a custom name for the API Gateway API
   profile: production # The default profile to use with this service
   memorySize: 512 # Overwrite the default memory size.
 Default is 1024
   timeout: 10 # The default is 6 seconds.
 Note: API Gateway current maximum is 30 seconds